ofasgard/CalzoneBlog/blogs/frida-vs-amsi.md

 ## Hooking is not Patching

 Coming up with a bunch of different ways to hook AMSI functions and break them with Frida is pretty cool, but it's not exactly portable.
 Any AMSI bypass that requires you to attach to a process with Frida is not exactly resilient.
-Ideally, we want something like the *AmsiScanBuffer()* patch - a way to corrupt AMSI in memory directly, without needing to hook into functions to do so.
+Ideally, we want something like the classic *AmsiScanBuffer()* patch we discussed earlier - a hassle-free way to corrupt AMSI in memory directly, without needing to hook into functions to do so.

 The classic *AmsiScanBuffer()* patch works by simply short-circuiting the function and returning zero immediately, but we've seen that there's a wide variety of ways to make the function return E_INVALIDARG and disable AMSI that way.
-The easiest to apply in the form of a code patch is the check which compares the first four bytes of *AmsiContext* to a hardcoded signature value of "AMSI".
+The easiest thing to break in the form of a code patch is the check which compares the first four bytes of *AmsiContext* to a hardcoded signature value of "AMSI".

 All we need to do is find the hardcoded signature in the code and change it to something else.
-Then, whenever it checks for the signature it will be using the wrong value to compare against - and will always return an error.
-We can use Frida's memory scanning functionality to identify the exact sequence we're interested in modifying:
+Whenever *AmsiScanBuffer()* checks for the signature, it will be using the wrong value as a baseline for the comparison - and will always return an error.
+We can use Frida's memory scanning functionality to identify the exact sequence we're interested in modifying, and then modify it:

 ```javascript
 var amsi = Process.getModuleByName("amsi.dll");